Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 3. Digital supply chain

-For instance: Melbourne health logistics has undertaken a Supplier Improvement Pilot Project, which involves 10 Australia-based SMEs and aims to address the challenges in supply chain and inventory management through digitization.
-Three key focus areas of the project are- the implementation of data capturing technologies, improving data quality, and introducing suppliers to the use of Electronic Data Interchange (EDI).
-It further partnered with the federally-funded AusIndustry Entrepreneurs program to empower suppliers to develop digital capability.
+Three key focus areas of the project are implementing data-capturing technologies, improving data quality, and introducing suppliers to Electronic Data Interchange (EDI).
+It further partnered with the federally funded AusIndustry Entrepreneurs program to empower suppliers to develop digital capability.

 Roadblocks In Digital Transformation In Healthcare